 Since 2014, we have been pioneering effective screening and treatment among women in rural Guatemala.
 Our efforts were featured in the 2019 Holiday Impact Prize presented by Nicholas Kristof of the New York Times.

-Our approach to cervical cancer is built on four principles:
+Our approach to cervical cancer focuses on:

-Cancer testing and treatment
+Timely follow-up and treatment

 "Diseases are for people who have money, and I don’t have any money.” - Doña Mayra, diagnosed with cervical cancer at age 59

 Similar to Mayra, thousands of Mayan women face barriers that make care in the public system inaccessible.
 In developed nations like the US, lives lost to cervical cancer are rare thanks to education and access to effective screening and treatment.
 Over 90% of the deaths from cervical cancer occur in low- and middle-income countries like Guatemala, where screening and treatment are difficult to access and too expensive.
-These challenges have only increased with the COVID pandemic.

 Thanks to generous donations, we are able to provide essential and complex healthcare for indigenous Mayan women.